 5 - What about the risks I face getting to and from work?

-Wearing masks on public transport and in commercial passenger vehicles is mandatory.
-The same applies to people waiting in queues, on platforms and so on.
+Wearing masks on public transport and in commercial passenger vehicles is still mandatory.
 The masks should not be removed once someone alights from a bus, tram, train or hire car.